environmental stewardship and advocacy

 The ecosystem of Ston(e)y Lake requires a bit of a balancing act to maintain while we, the permanent and seasonal residents on the lake, enjoy its beauty.
 Here at ASLC we’re all about staying up-to-date on best environmental practices so that future generations will continue to enjoy the lake.
 To paraphrase author Maya Angelou, “when we know better, we do better”.
 As we learn, we change and improve.

 Environmental stewardship and advocacy is a priority going back to 1947 when the association worked to eradicate white pine blister rust on the recommendation of Cephas Guillet.
-Currently we:

 There are a number of on-going challenges with regard to the environmental health of the lake and region: